Before there can be reconciliation, there are three things that need to happen for true growth and rebuilding to occur:

 - Agreement to work on yourself and your marriage

 I will write about those three topics in the Affaircare newsletter this coming weekend–Sunday October 14th!
 If you want to hear more, please feel free to subscribe right there on the right sidebar.
 But TODAY, the topic is how to rebuild after the affair has ended.
 How do you pick up the pieces and build a new marriage?
 What steps should we take to start making a marriage that is mature, healthy, loving and happy for both of us?

-And on Thursdays I also join this Godly Link-up:
+And on Wednesdays I also join these Godly Link-ups:

 - How to Rebuild After an Affair: Step 2 Commitment (affaircare.com)